dfinnis/SnowCrash/level14/Ressources/README.md

 ```
 Then inspect it using [IDA](https://www.hex-rays.com/products/ida/support/download_freeware/)

-We find 15 calls to ft_des, these could correspond to the 15 passwords.
+We find 15 calls to ft_des, these could correspond to the 15 flags.

-Lets have a look at the corresponding memory addresses in gdb.
+Let's have a look at the corresponding memory addresses in gdb.
 Create a breakpoint in the main, run it, and jump to memory address.
 ```
 level14@SnowCrash:~$ gdb getflag
 ...